 The New Zealand chicken meat industry prioritises production and profit above all else.
 Suffering to them is secondary, but it’s the only life these chickens know.
-It farms birds who have been selectively bred to grow at an extremely rapid rate to ensure they reach slaughter weight at just six weeks old – a stark contrast to their natural growth cycle which takes over six months to reach full maturity.
-With a normal lifespan chickens can live to over ten years of age; but in the farming industry, being bred to die is their normal.
+It farms birds who have been selectively bred to grow at an extremely rapid rate to ensure they reach slaughter weight at just six weeks old.
+Chickens can have a natural lifespan of around ten years; however, in the meat industry they are bred specifically for rapid growth and an early death.

 These extreme and unnatural growth rates cause the birds to suffer from a range of severe and painful health issues including heart disease, heart failure, leg disorders and lameness, and even sudden death.